-This graphic tool can be valuable for your business, in particular, when your goal is to convey a lot of information in a simple and memorable way.
+This graphic tool can be valuable for your businesses marketing strategies, in particular, when your goal is to convey a lot of information in a simple and memorable way.
 Below, we’ll cover some of the best resources around for creating a beautiful infographic in no time.

-There are several things that make this type of visual important.
+A valuable tool for content marketing, there are several things that make infographics important.
 For starters, they’re attention grabbing.
-They are the visualization of research data, which can make even the most boring information look and feel more interesting.
+Many types of infographics - from those that break down important data to those that explain a historical event - can make even the most boring information look and feel more interesting.

 An infographic will likely keep someone more interested than a lengthy blog post.
 They can be punchy, full of color and lively photos.
 The stimulating visuals allow viewers to indulge in their curiosity.

 Do you need to pay to create a great infographic?

 Short answer: Not really, but maybe.